Parameterizing Smooth Viscous Fluid Dynamics With a Viscous Blast Wave: Generation of MUSIC Pseudodata

 The fluid dynamic simulations do not provide useful uncertainty estimates on the pseudodata.
-For this study we choose uncertainties in line with uncertainties in the pertinent available experimental data.
+For this study we choose uncertainties in line with error bars in the pertinent available experimental data.
 We assign 5\% uncertainty and 2\% uncertainty to pseudodata spectra and $v_2$, respectively.
 We add a pedestal of 0.002 to the uncertainty of $v_2$ for realistic error bars at smaller $P_T$ where $v_2$ is very small.
-To quantify the uncertainty from this choice we vary the uncertainties, similar to the procedure in \cite{Yang:2018ghi}.
+The choices of fit ranges and error bars introduce additional uncertainties in our analysis.
+The dependence of blast wave fits on the choice of fit ranges were studied in Ref.\ \cite{Yang:2022yxa}.
+The additional uncertainty due to the choice of error bars for the pseudodata is studied later in this work by varying the size of the assumed error bars, see Tab.\ \ref{tab:uncert}.

-For fits we use the statistical analysis package from the Models and Data Analysis Initiative (MADAI) project \cite{MADAI:2013,Bass:2016}.
-The MADAI package includes a Gaussian process emulator and a Markov Chain Monte Carlo for Bayesian analyses.
-One example of such a Bayesian analysis can be found in Fig.\ \ref{fig:madai}.
+We utilize Bayesian inference to extract likelihoods for the relevant parameters.
+We use the statistical analysis package from the Models and Data Analysis Initiative (MADAI) project \cite{MADAI:2013,Bernhard:2016tnd}.
+The MADAI package includes a Gaussian process emulator and a Markov Chain Monte Carlo.
 We use $N=500$ training points for each Gaussian emulator.
-We check the Gaussian emulators and find their errors to be acceptably low.
+Closure tests find the errors in the Gaussian emulator to be negligible compared to the assumed uncertainties in the pseudodata.